What Types of Protective Eyewear Do You Need?

 The safety rating means that the lenses are tested to withstand the impact of ¼” steel ball at 150 fps (feet per second).

 Who uses them?
-Industries that need low impact protection, but not from smaller particles that can go around the glasses.
+Industries that need low impact protection, but not from smaller particles that can travel around the glasses.

 2) GOGGLES / OVERSPECS:

-Individuals use overspecs when they need more than impact protection.
-When working in laboratories, manufacturing, and construction, these safety goggles are a must.
+Workers use overspecs when they need more than impact protection.
+When working in laboratories, manufacturing, and construction, these safety goggles are a must if the worker wears prescription glasses.

 The goggles are available in direct, indirect, or non-ventilated types suitable for your requirements.